r0ch1n/ardupilot_gazebo_roscam/README.md

 # SITL + Ardupilot + Gazebo + ROS Camera plugin
 SITL + ArduPilot + Gazebo + ROS Camera Plugin (Software In Loop Simulation Interfaces, Models)

+## Incomplete Warning :

+This tutorial is not yet complete.... please be patient and wait...

 ## Description :

 Finally an all in one tutorial for setting up your virtual drone using Ardupilot (Arducopter) + SITL in an complete 3d virtual enviroment provided by Gazebo.